Interlake-Saints/the-late-and-great/_posts/2005-06-19-elizabeth-ann-klammer.md

   - /assets/class-of-1974/elizabeth-a-klammer-1.png
 gender: female
 ---
-Betsy passed away June 19, 2005, at home surrounded by her family.
+Betsy passed away on June 19, 2005, at home, surrounded by her family.
 She was 49.